From Dual Unitarity to Generic Quantum Operator Spreading

 \emph{Dual-unitary circuits.} We consider circuits composed of unitary gates $U$ acting on two sites with local Hilbert space dimension $q$, with matrix elements $U_{ab,cd}$ graphically expressed as

 In this notation each leg corresponds to an index in the local Hilbert space, and connecting two indices corresponds to a tensor contraction (see e.g. \cite{Orus2014}).
-Unitary gates arranged in a brickwork geometry (Fig.~\ref{fig:circuits}) provide simple models for local, unitary quantum many-body dynamics on a one-dimensional lattice \cite{Chan2018,khemani2018velocity,von2018operator,nahum2018operator,Fisher2022}, with the number of discrete time steps $t$ corresponding to the number of rows in the circuit.
-A gate $U$ is called \emph{dual-unitary} if the associated dual (or reshaped) gate $\tilde{U}$ defined by $\tilde{U}_{ab,cd}\equiv U_{db,ca}$ is also unitary \cite{Gopalakrishnan2019,bertini2019exact}.
-A brickwork circuit composed of dual-unitary gates is unitary not only in the time but also in the space direction.
+Unitary gates arranged in a brickwork geometry [Fig.~\ref{fig:circuits}(a)] provide simple models for local, unitary quantum many-body dynamics on a one-dimensional lattice \cite{Chan2018,khemani2018velocity,von2018operator,nahum2018operator,Fisher2022}, with the number of discrete time steps $t$ corresponding to the number of rows in the circuit.
+A gate $U$ is called \emph{dual-unitary} if the associated dual gate $\tilde{U}$ defined by $\tilde{U}_{ab,cd}\equiv U_{db,ca}$ is also unitary \cite{Gopalakrishnan2019,bertini2019exact}.